Tsaryii/ProjectOST/README.md

 - Easy Expansion

 ### Planned for 0.3-alpha
-- Custom Pet System
-- Trade money between players

 - Audio Intergration
 - Better UI system
+- Trade money between players ~tbd
+- More than 1 pet at a time. ~tbd

 ## Contributing